Returns on green investments are down, but so are costs

 Do you think that you will continue with similar activities and competitions?

 I don’t see why not.
 We have a lot of different players who I believe would be interested in seeing similar events in the future.
 There are a number of competitions around these days.
-The need is so great, we need every angle and every dimension explored, and I don’t think we should close any doors at the moment.
+But the need to decarbonize and manage resources better is so great, we need every angle and every dimension explored, and I don’t think we should close any doors at the moment.
 We are a creative people, the human race, and now is when we need all that creativity to come forward and pick up the ideas that can be commercialized, and support them financially and managerially to roll them out to the population at large.

 Which areas of green financing do you find most promising in terms of return on investment and the sustainability potential?